Introducing our Workshop Series: Cultivating Indigenous Resistance

 Civic Action : The participation of indigenous peoples and allies to identify the concerns and impacts that directly affect our lands.
 Through civic action we unify to implement change through policy and practice.

-Fracking 101: This workshop is designed to provide an understanding on the history of Oil and Gas in New Mexico.
-Participants will be taken through a timeline of extractive industry, learn the ways in which the industry “fracks”; where they frack and why they frack.
-Participants will also be given resources to stay engaged on going crusades by the oil and gas industry and how it affects the Greater Chaco Region and beyond.
+Fracking 101: What is “fracking?”
+This workshop is designed to provide an understanding of the history of oil and gas in New Mexico and how it has affected indigenous people and people of color.
+Participants will be taken through a timeline of extractive industry, learn the ways in which the industry “fracks;” where they frack, why they frack and how they frack.
+Also bringing to light the water resources issues to related to fracking operations and how entire watersheds are at risk whether that’s by water, air, and soil pollution.
+We address that all the realms of water, air and soil are integrated systems and that the health of the land, water and air reflects the health of the people and non-human relatives.
+Participants are given the resources to stay engaged with ongoing crusades of oil and gas industry and how it affects the Greater Chaco Region and beyond.

 Chaco Canyon Community Forums : Protecting our Cultural Landscapes.